POETSII/dpd-baremetal/README.md

 ## Documentation

-This README is designed to give an overview of how to run something quickly.
+This README is designed to give an overview of the repo, and get you testing and running stuff quickly.

 More details are provided in the `docs` directory of how the POETS DPD algorithm actually works, and how macro flags and makefile recipes work to produce simulations that achieve a result but with differing performance.